smaremanda/add-in-docs/essentials/create-a-task-pane-add-in-with-napa.md

 2. Set the  **Name** property toMy First Task Pane Add-in and the **Description** property toThis app shows images that relate to text that's selected in the document.

     The  **Name** and **Description** properties help users understand the purpose of the add-in when it appears in a list of available add-ins for an Office application.
 The **Start Page** property points to the page that appears in the Office Add-in when you start the project.
 For this walkthrough, we'll use the default page that comes with your project, but you can add new pages to your project and set the **Start Page** property to any of those pages.
-For an example, see[Create a content add-in for Excel with Napa Office 365 Development Tools](../essentials/create-a-content-add-in-with-napa.md).
+For an example, see [Create a content add-in for Excel with Napa Office 365 Development Tools](../essentials/create-a-content-add-in-with-napa.md).

 3. Choose the  **Apply** button at the bottom of the **Properties** page to save the property values.